 One obvious downside to asking a family member to become a caretaker or lack of planning otherwise is the stress put onto that person.
 Sometimes when a family member is taking care of a loved one they start to neglect their own physical and emotional wellbeing.
 There are a number of variables and factors in being a caretaker that can cause stress and issues for the person.

 Only low-income families can qualify for Medicaid.
 It applies to more than one program.
-The program within Medicaid for the olderly is called Home and Community based Services or HCBS.
+The program within Medicaid for the elderly is called Home and Community based Services or HCBS.
 Income and assets are always factored in when eligibility is being determined.
 Medicaid also decides who you get your treatment from, as well as the type of care you receive.
-Medicaid is not focused on just long term life care, it has a broad list of people it takes care of.
+Medicaid is not focused on just long-term life care, it has a broad list of people it takes care of.
 Medicaid also will take control of assets if you pass away, in order to ensure they are repaid; Meaning if you wish to leave something as inheritance for your children, then that may not be possible with Medicaid.
-If you use medicaid you should sit down five years before applying for medicaid because of its “five year look back” period and talk with a lawyer about protecting what you want to pass down to you heirs.
+If you use Medicaid you should sit down five years before applying for Medicaid because of its “five-year look back” period and talk with a lawyer about protecting what you want to pass down to your heirs.
 The most common asset taken as payment are homes.

-Hybrid long term care is different from a traditional long term care package, because your premiums and benefits are guaranteed.
+Hybrid long-term care is different from a traditional long-term care package because your premiums and benefits are guaranteed.
 You have the option to pay your premium overtime or in full once.
 If you are lucky enough to never use your care then once you pass away everything will be given tax free back to your heirs.
-Because this is a hybrid plan, even if you use all of your benefits your heirs will still recieve a death benefit tax free as well at your death.
+Because this is a hybrid plan, even if you use all of your benefits your heirs will still receive a death benefit tax free as well at your death.
 Hybrid care guarantees you are putting your money somewhere safe that will be there and take care of you when you are in need.